International-Data-Spaces-Association/ids-specification/model/model.md

 Note that all relationships are multiplicities unless specified.

 - A [Dataspace Authority](./terminology.md#dataspace-authority) manages one or more [Dataspaces](./terminology.md#dataspace).
-This will include participant registration and may entail mandating business and/or requirements.
+This will include [Participant](./terminology.md#participant) registration and may entail mandating business and/or requirements.
 For example, a
-  [Dataspace Authority](./terminology.md#dataspace-authority) may require participants to obtain some form of business certification.
+  [Dataspace Authority](./terminology.md#dataspace-authority) may require [Participants](./terminology.md#participant) to obtain some form of business certification.
 A [Dataspace Authority](./terminology.md#dataspace-authority) may also impose technical requirements such as support for the technical enforcement of specific usage policies.
 - A `Participant` is a member of one or more [Dataspaces](./terminology.md#dataspace).
-A participant registers `Participant Agents` that perform tasks on its behalf.
+A [Participant](./terminology.md#participant) registers `Participant Agents` that perform tasks on its behalf.
 - A `Participant Agent` performs tasks such as publishing a catalog or engaging in a dataset transfer.
 In order to accomplish these tasks, a participant agent may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party issuer.
 A participant agent may also use an _**ID token**_ issued by a third-party identity provider.
 Note that a participant agent is a logical construct and does not necessarily correspond to a single runtime process.
 - An `Identity Provider` is a trust anchor that generates `ID tokens` used to verify the identity of a `Participant Agent`.
 Multiple identity providers may operate in a [Dataspace](./terminology.md#dataspace).
 The types and semantics of ID tokens are not part of this specification.
-An identity provider may be a third-party or a participant itself (for example, in the case of decentralized identifiers).
+An identity provider may be a third-party or a [Participant](./terminology.md#participant) itself (for example, in the case of decentralized identifiers).
 - A `Credential Issuer` issues _verifiable credentials_ used by participant agents to allow access to datasets and verify usage control.